golang-migrate/migrate/source/mem/README.md

 * Using `WithInstance` so you can use it anywhere without worrying about `key` identifier conflict.
 Or
 * Using `RegisterMigrations` so you can migrate from anywhere in your code using `key` in URL.

-Whichever the method you use, you still need to implement `inmem.Migration` for all your migration schema.
+Whichever the method you use, you still need to implement `mem.Migration` for all your migration schema.

-### Implements `inmem.Migration`
+### Implements `mem.Migration`

-Create struct and implement all method receiver for `inmam.Migration`:
+Create struct and implement all method receiver for `mem.Migration`:

 ```go
 type DummyMigration struct {